MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [ ] A personal finance blog
 - [ ] Newspaper commercials and advertisements

-> **Explanation:** SEDAR is the official channel in Canada for publicly listed companies to submit financial statements, MD&A, and other disclosures, making it the primary source for comprehensive, unbiased data.
+> **Explanation:**( SEDAR is the official channel in Canada for publicly listed companies to submit financial statements, MD&A, and other disclosures, making it the primary source for comprehensive, unbiased data.)

----

 ### Which of the following traits is considered qualitative data in company analysis?
 - [x] Management’s track record and reputation